Oavo33/new1/README.md

       <img src="https://img.icons8.com/office/30/FF0000/facebook-new.png" alt="Facebook">
     </a>
   </div>
-  <h1 class="rare-title">Ultimate WebPage Giveaway</h1><h2 class="su-rare-title">1 FREE page a month!
-As Our Hub grows, we can shrink this to one a week!
-Then 1 a day!</h2>
+  <h1 class="rare-title">Ultimate WebPage Giveaway</h1>
+  <h2 class="su-rare-title">1 FREE PAGE A MONTH!
+AS OUR HUB GROWS, WE CAN SHRINK THIS TO ONE A WEEK!
+THEN 1 A DAY!</h2>
 </header>
 <div class="main-content">
     <div class="highlight-box">